Better After Breakup? How Anna Faris Has Nailed the Post-Split Bounce Back

 Brian To for the Paley Center

-Taken at face value, one could easily assume Anna Faris was heading into 2018 without a whole lot of optimism.
+Taken at face value, one could easily assume Anna Faris was heading into the year without a whole lot of optimism.

 Just five months removed from announcing the end of her eight-year marriage to Chris Pratt—and mere weeks after both halves of the universally adored couple filed for divorce—she was asked by E!
-News' Zuri Hall this past January what type of pep talk she gives herself when it's time to grab the day by the horns.
+News' Zuri Hall in January 2018 what type of pep talk she gives herself when it's time to grab the day by the horns.

 "I look at myself in the mirror," the actress began, "and I say, 'One day I'm going to die.'"